fingoldin/SpinSqueezingWithMagneticDipoles/README.md

  Additional detail is provided in the manuscript, in particular the "Data Processing" section of the Appendices: https://doi.org/10.1103/shj7-9kb3.

-# Processed data
+# Data layout

+In the Dryad repository, all data and analysis code is provided in `SpinSqueezingWithMagneticDipoles-main.zip`.

-All data shown in the paper figures, processed into .csv files, are in the folder `final_data/`.
+All data shown in the paper figures, processed into .csv files, are in the folder `final_data/`, within the zip file.

 # Analysis layout